For caregivers who need to fit 3 across or who want to sit next to their child, a slim car seat can make all the difference.

 - Booster: 40-100 lbs, 43-57"

 This seat is one of the most budget-friendly slim options, while still giving you the ability to fit 3-across in many vehicles.
 It also works well with non-removable headrests.
-It is the lightest of the 4 slim options on this list and is a fairly popular travel seat.
+It is the lightest of the slim options on this list and is a fairly popular travel seat.
+This seat hasfit in every vehicle wehave tried it in, including various Teslas, Volvos, BMWs ,and the Chrysler Pacifica!

 Best for you if: